What Is A "Technote"?

 The first argument to create, TECHNOTE-COMMENT, is the title text for the technote that appears in the timeline.

-To view technotes, use the wiki ls command:
+To view all technotes, use the wiki ls command:

 fossil wiki ls --technote --show-technote-ids